canonical/brand-store-documentation/docs/explanation/setting-up-account-roles.rst

 corresponding tick boxes.

 Ensure you have reviewed the `roles <https://documentation.ubuntu.com/dedicated-snap-store/how-to/setting-up-account-roles>`_ and have covered the appropriate permissions for each account.
-You should ensure thee following roles are set for each store:
+You should ensure the following roles are set for each store:

 * Base Store